Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Comparison

 which, by construction, respects the bar filtrations that we have on both sides.
-The right hand side leads to the spectral sequence~\eqref{eq:s_spec_seq}.
-The left hand side is isomorphic, again respecting the bar filtrations, to~$\Cell^s(Y;\rmB(K,\rmH^\bullet(Z),K))$.
-Since the latter is the result of applying the functor~$?\mapsto\Cell^s(Y;?)$ to the filtered cochain complex~$\rmB(K,\rmH^\bullet(Z),K)$, the result follows. \end{proof}
+The right-hand side leads to the spectral sequence~\eqref{eq:s_spec_seq}.
+The left-hand side is isomorphic, again respecting the bar filtrations, to~$\Cell^s(Y;\rmB(K,\rmH^\bullet(Z),K))$.
+Since the latter is the result of applying the functor~${?}\mapsto\Cell^s(Y;{?})$ to the filtered cochain complex~$\rmB(K,\rmH^\bullet(Z),K)$, the result follows. \end{proof}

 \begin{remark} The preceding result implies an agreement